 Can You Be Convicted of Manslaughter in Pennsylvania if You Kill in Self-Defense?

 If you kill some in self-defense and the defense is found by a court or jury to be objectively reasonable in light of the force used by the aggressor, you cannot be convicted for any crime, including the lesser murder charge known as manslaughter.
 However, if a judge or jury finds you killed someone in a way that was “objectively unreasonable,” then you can be convicted of voluntary manslaughter.
 In most cases of self-defense killing where the self-defense was in response to force but not force that is deemed to have required a deadly response, the charge will be voluntary manslaughter, either as originally filed or as eventually downgraded by the prosecutor.

-Despite it being a less serious charge than homicide, voluntary manslaughter is still a first-degree felony punishable by up to 20 years of jail, and if you are facing this charge you should reach out to a skilled Pennsylvania criminal defense lawyer like those at The Law Offices of Lloyd Long as soon as possible.
+Despite it being a less serious charge than homicide, voluntary manslaughter is still a first-degree felony punishable by up to 20 years of jail, and if you are facing this charge you should reach out to a skilled Philadelphia criminal defense lawyer like those at The Law Offices of Lloyd Long as soon as possible.

 How Does a Self-Defense Case in Pennsylvania Typically Work?